 Clinical Negligence

 Amelia regularly provides advice in writing and in conference, settles pleadings and attends hearings for clinical negligence matters.
 She represents both Claimants and Defendants.
+Amelia has dealt with a broad range of cases including birth injuries, delayed diagnosis, surgical errors, infection control, fertility treatment and mental health care.

 Amelia has significant experience in cases involving fundamental dishonesty, having frequently appeared for Defendants, and cross-examined Claimants, in trials where fundamental dishonesty was in issue in her first few years of practice.
 She is therefore well-placed to both advise and represent parties at trial where allegations of fundamental dishonesty are raised.